 - a brainstem stroke for an episode of dizziness

 “Diagnostic errors are the most common, the most costly, and the most deadly of all medical errors,” said David E. Newman-Toker, a neurologist at Johns Hopkins University School of Medicine.

 Consequences of Failure to Diagnose a Serious Medical Condition

 Failure by a doctor to diagnose or treat a serious medical condition is considered medical malpractice.
-If a disease is treatable in early stages, progression of the disease can mean increased medical bills, extended pain and suffering, lost time from work and even death, if the disease is at a stage too advanced to treat.
+If a disease is treatable in its early stages, progression of the disease can mean increased medical bills, extended pain, and suffering, lost time from work, and even death, if the disease is at a stage too advanced to treat.

 If you feel that you have been subject to medical malpractice, contact our attorneys today at (202) 659-5500, or visit our website to fill out our online form.